 A 1992 graduate from the Golf Academy of America, M. Dugas has earned numerous PGA Awards; New England Section Bill Strausbaugh Award (2005), Maine Chapter of the PGA Bill Strausbaugh Award (2004), and Maine Chapter of the PGA Golf Professional of the Year (2005 & 2006).

 A native of Skowhegan, Maine, Dugas attended Skowhegan Area High School.
-He and his wife Dawn resides in Pittsfield, Maine and have two sons, Eric and Gavin, who are both members of the Husson men's golf team.
+He and his wife Dawn resides in Pittsfield, Maine and have two sons, Eric and Gavin, who are both former members of the Husson men's golf team.